 - Happy, monogamous, long-term relationships (marriage in most cases) are possible and desirable.

 - Modern, western, liberal thought is reasonable enough to warrant the on-going experiment of attempting life according to its tenets.
-This is relevant because the most of the advice I give assumes that the sexual mores of western culture are reasonable, despite some apparent excesses.
-If I didn't think these things were reasonable, I would instead be writing a blog urging that women be blindly submissive to men, never wear revealing clothing, etc.
+This is relevant because the most of the advice I give assumes that the sexual mores of western culture are reasonable, despite some apparent excesses (either in repression or liberation, depending on your perspective).
+If I didn't think these things were reasonable, I would instead be writing a blog urging that women be blindly submissive to men, never wear revealing clothing, or else one that advocated swingers clubs and polyamory.

 - The various characteristics of men (physical, social, cultural, financial, etc.) follow a Gaussian distribution in most cases, and a woman can maximize her chances with men by appealing to the average man.